 Ohanavan 0225, Republic of Armenia

-Hovhanavank is a medieval monastery complex is situated in the eastern part of Ohanavan village (The Aragatsotn region) and on the right bank of Kasakh River.
-Once it was one of the prominent medieval spiritual and cultural centers of Armenia.
+Hovhannavank is a medieval monastery complex situated on the right bank of Kasakh River, in the eastern part of Ohanavan village, Aragatsotn region․ It was a prominent spiritual and cultural center of medieval Armenia.